-Pulmonary Embolism Pulmonary EmbolismRelated Procedures & Tests « Back to Pulmonary Embolism Index Sorted Alphabetically A-Z Sort by popularity CT Scan (Computerized Tomography) Electrocardiogram (ECG or EKG) Electrolytes Homocysteine (Elevated Homocysteine, Homocystinuria, Hyperhomocysteinemia) Hormone Therapy MRI (Magnetic Resonance Imaging Scan) Total Hip Replacement Ultrasound Sorted by Popularity (as on MedicineNet) Sort alphabetically MRI (Magnetic Resonance Imaging Scan) CT Scan (Computerized Tomography) Electrolytes Homocysteine (Elevated Homocysteine, Homocystinuria, Hyperhomocysteinemia) Total Hip Replacement Hormone Therapy Electrocardiogram (ECG or EKG) Ultrasound Suggested Reading on Pulmonary Embolism (Blood Clot in the Lung) by Our Doctors Related Diseases & Conditions 18 articles Low Blood Pressure (Hypotension) Low blood pressure, also referred to as hypotension, is blood pressure that is so low that it causes symptoms or signs due to the low flow of blood through Polycythemia (High Red Blood Cell Count) Polycythemia (elevated red blood cell count) causes are either primary (aquired or genetic mutations) or secondary (diseases, conditions, high altitude).
+Pulmonary Embolism Pulmonary EmbolismRelated Procedures & Tests « Back to Pulmonary Embolism Index Sorted Alphabetically A-Z Sort by popularity CT Scan (Computerized Tomography) Electrocardiogram (ECG or EKG) Electrolytes Homocysteine (Elevated Homocysteine, Homocystinuria, Hyperhomocysteinemia) Hormone Therapy MRI (Magnetic Resonance Imaging Scan) Sclerotherapy Total Hip Replacement Ultrasound Sorted by Popularity (as on MedicineNet) Sort alphabetically CT Scan (Computerized Tomography) MRI (Magnetic Resonance Imaging Scan) Electrolytes Homocysteine (Elevated Homocysteine, Homocystinuria, Hyperhomocysteinemia) Total Hip Replacement Hormone Therapy Electrocardiogram (ECG or EKG) Ultrasound Sclerotherapy Suggested Reading on Pulmonary Embolism (Blood Clot in the Lung) by Our Doctors Related Diseases & Conditions 19 articles Low Blood Pressure (Hypotension) Low blood pressure, also referred to as hypotension, is blood pressure that is so low that it causes symptoms or signs due to the low flow of blood through Polycythemia (High Red Blood Cell Count) Polycythemia (elevated red blood cell count) causes are either primary (aquired or genetic mutations) or secondary (diseases, conditions, high altitude).
 Chest Pain Chest pain is a common complaint by a patient in the ER.
-Causes of chest pain include broken or bruised ribs, pleurisy, pneumothorax, shingles, pneumonia, Cough Chronic cough is a cough that does not go away and is generally a symptom of another disorder such as asthma, allergic rhinitis, sinus infection, cigarette Jet Lag Jet lag (desynchonosis) is a temporary disorder that results from travel across time zones.
+Causes of chest pain include broken or bruised ribs, pleurisy, pneumothorax, shingles, pneumonia, Cough Chronic cough is a cough that does not go away and is generally a symptom of another disorder such as asthma, allergic rhinitis, sinus infection, cigarette Pleurisy (Pleuritis) Pleurisy, an inflammation of the lining around the lungs, is associated with sharp chest pain upon breathing in.
+Cough, chest tenderness, and shortness Jet Lag Jet lag (desynchonosis) is a temporary disorder that results from travel across time zones.
 Symptoms include anxiety, constipation, headache, nausea, dehydration, Deep Vein Thrombosis (DVT) Deep vein thrombosis (DVT) is a blood clot in a vein located deep in the muscles of the legs, thighs, pelvis (lower torso), or arms.
-The most common symptoms Pleurisy (Pleuritis) Pleurisy, an inflammation of the lining around the lungs, is associated with sharp chest pain upon breathing in.
-Cough, chest tenderness, and shortness Pulmonary Edema Pulmonary edema (swelling or fluid in the lungs) can either be caused by cardiogenic causes (congestive heart failure, heart attacks, abnormal heart valves) Scalp Psoriasis Scalp psoriasis causes red, raised, scaly patches that may extend from the scalp to the forehead and the back of the neck and ears.
-Symptoms include itching, Phlebitis Phlebitis is the inflammation of a vein.
+The most common symptoms Pulmonary Edema Pulmonary edema (swelling or fluid in the lungs) can either be caused by cardiogenic causes (congestive heart failure, heart attacks, abnormal heart valves) Obesity Obesity is the state of being well above one's normal weight.
+A person has traditionally been considered to be obese if they are more than 20 percent Phlebitis Phlebitis is the inflammation of a vein.
 Thrombophlebitis is when a blood clot causes the inflammation.
 Phlebitis can be superficial or deeper in the veins.
-Abnormal Heart Rhythms (Heart Rhythm Disorders) Heart rhythm disorders vary from minor palpitations, premature atrial contractions (PACs), premature ventricular contractions (PVCs), sinus tachycardia, Obesity Obesity is the state of being well above one's normal weight.
-A person has traditionally been considered to be obese if they are more than 20 percent Pulmonary Hypertension Pulmonary hypertension is an abnormal elevation of the pressure in the pulmonary circulation caused by the constriction of the blood vessels that supply Pleural Effusion Pleural effusion is a buildup of fluid in the chest or on the lungs.
+Scalp Psoriasis Scalp psoriasis causes red, raised, scaly patches that may extend from the scalp to the forehead and the back of the neck and ears.
+Symptoms include itching, Abnormal Heart Rhythms (Heart Rhythm Disorders) Heart rhythm disorders vary from minor palpitations, premature atrial contractions (PACs), premature ventricular contractions (PVCs), sinus tachycardia, Pulmonary Hypertension Pulmonary hypertension is an abnormal elevation of the pressure in the pulmonary circulation caused by the constriction of the blood vessels that supply Pleural Effusion Pleural effusion is a buildup of fluid in the chest or on the lungs.
 There are two types of pleural effusion, trandsudate and exudate.
 Causes of transudate Broken Bone (Types of Bone Fractures) A broken bone is a fracture.
 There are different types of fractures such as compressed, open, stress, greenstick, spiral, vertebral compression, compound, Aortic Dissection Aortic dissection is a small tear in the large blood vessel that leads from the heart and supplies blood to the body.
 There are two types of aortic dissection, Sudden Cardiac Arrest Sudden cardiac arrest is an unexpected, sudden death caused by sudden cardiac arrest (loss of heart function).
 Causes and risk factors of sudden cardiac Bronchiectasis (Acquired, Congenital) Bronchiectasis has three types: 1) cylindrical bronchiectasis, 2) saccular or varicose bronchiectasis, 3) and cystic bronchiectasis.
-Causes of bronchiectasis Medications 5 articles Procedures & Tests 8 articles Pictures, Images & Quizzes 6 articles Doctor's & Expert's Views 4 articles Health News 28 articles Health Features 0 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!
+Causes of bronchiectasis Lower Cholesterol Levels with Diet and Medication Cholesterol is naturally produced by the body, and is a building block for cell membranes and hormones.
+Low-density lipoprotein (LDL) cholesterol is the Medications 5 articles Procedures & Tests 9 articles Pictures, Images & Quizzes 6 articles Doctor's & Expert's Views 4 articles Health News 30 articles Health Features 0 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!